int2code/a2bridge/docs/userguide/json.md

 }
 ```

-To configure the USBA2B box the following options can be changed.
+To configure the A2bridge the following options can be changed.

 ## JSON Properties
 ### Version